JosuaKrause/bubblesets-js/readme.md

 See also the [example](http://josuakrause.github.io/bubblesets-js/) (add rectangles by clicking with the left or right mouse button).

-For now this is a one-to-one translation of the Java code.
+This is a one-to-one translation of the Java code.
-More changes to come after that.